 Zone transfers.
 If you have slave servers you will do zone transfers.
 BIND provides Access Control Lists (ACLs) which allow simple IP address protection.
-While IP based ACLs are relatively easy to subvert they are a lot better than nothing and require very little work.
-You can run with multiple masters (no slaves) and eliminate the threat entirely.
-You will have to manually synchronise zone file updates but this may be a simpler solution if changes are not frequent.
+While IP based ACLs are relatively easy to subvert they are a significantly better than doing nothing and require very little work.
+It is possible to run with multiple masters (no slaves) and eliminate the threat entirely.
+Zone files will require manual synchronization but this may be a simpler solution if changes are not frequent.

 Dynamic Updates.
 If you must run with this service it should be secured.
-BIND provides Access Control Lists (ACLs) which allow simple IP address protection but this is probably not adequate unless you can secure the IP addresses i.e. both systems are behind a firewall/DMZ/NAT or the updating host is using a private IP address.
+BIND provides Access Control Lists (ACLs) which allow simple IP address protection but this is probably not adequate unless you can secure the IP addresses, for example, all systems are behind a firewall/DMZ/NAT or the updating host is using a private IP address.